-For benefit-eligible employees, the Employee Assistance Program through Cascade Centers provides free and confidential assistance, including wellness, counseling, legal and financial consultations, and concierge services for community resources.
-Cascade Centers also partners with the Advantage Home Plus home ownership program.
+The Employee Assistance Program through Canopy provides free and confidential assistance, including wellness support, counseling, legal and financial consultations, and concierge services for community resources.
+Canopy also partners with the Advantage Home Plus home ownership program.

 The Pacific Northwest conjures up images of peaks rising above green forests, hidden coves and bays dotting the coast, and rivers that flow year round from the Cascade and Coastal Ranges.
 Pacific University is located right in the middle of it all.

 Whether you seek to explore our region's amazing outdoor landscapes by signing up for a coordinated day trip or would like to rent equipment for a weekend adventure on your own, Pacific University's Outdoor Pursuits can help!
 Equipment rentals are available to students, faculty, staff, and alumni.
 Adventure trips are open to students, faculty, staff, alumni, and also non-affiliated parties.

 Also, with an AFree Bike Association membership, anyone in the university community can gain access to a bike for a leisurely lunchtime ride through town or a quick two-wheeled cruise across campus.
 With the free membership, a bike can be picked up at the Outdoor Pursuits office in the Milky Way between 9 a.m. and 5 p.m.
 Visit their team there to learn more!

 Pacific University employees have free use of the Stoller Center, Holce Tennis Courts and the Lincoln Park Athletic Complex with a Pacific ID.